-Because of the large gap between the magnetospheric radius ($R_{\mathrm m}\approx500\,R_{\mathrm{WD}}$) and the Keplerian corotation radius ($R_{\mathrm K}\approx35\,R_{\mathrm{WD}}$), any infalling material is likely to be centrifugally propelled away as soon as it gets close enough to the star to feel the effect of the magnetic field.
-In this case, shock-heated plasma could be the source of emission close to the ejection region.
-Alternatively, the pressure exerted by the infalling or outflowing gas (in case of a wind) on the magnetosphere could cause reconnections either at the ejection region or close to the surface.
-The large pulse fraction of the X-rays hints to either the eclipsing of part of the emission region by the WD or to relativistic beaming, and the clear phase offset between the X-ray and far-UV light curves hints that at least part of the emission zone resides above the surface.
+Because of the rapid rotation and high magnetic field of the WD, any infalling material is likely to be centrifugally expelled once it gets close enough to the star to interact strongly with the magnetic field.
+In the ejection region, shock-heated plasma could produce the observed X-ray emission.
+Alternatively, pressure from infalling or outflowing gas on the magnetosphere could trigger magnetic reconnection either near the ejection region or closer to the stellar surface.
+The large X-ray pulse fraction points to either partial occultation of the emission region by the WD or relativistic beaming, while the clear phase offset between the X-ray and far-UV light curves suggests that at least part of the emission region lies above the surface.

-In our companion paper \citep{cristea2025}, we present the discovery of another isolated merger remnant (ZTF\,J2008+4449) with very similar physical properties to J1901 (high mass, strong field, short rotation period) and very similar X-ray emission characteristics.
-The discovery of two rapidly rotating and highly magnetised WDs showing high-energy emission opens the possibility of a new class of merger remnants interacting with circumstellar material.
+In our companion paper \citep{cristea2026}, we present the discovery of another isolated merger remnant, ZTF\,J2008+4449, with physical properties similar to J1901, including high mass, strong magnetism, rapid rotation, and comparable X-ray emission.
+The discovery of two rapidly rotating, highly magnetised WDs with high-energy emission opens the possibility of a new class of merger remnants interacting with circumstellar material.
 Several other promising candidates fall firmly within the merger-remnant class \citep[see][]{kilic_isolated_2021,kilic_merger_2023,williams84Second1692025}.
 Although these systems span different regions of parameter space in mass, rotation period, and magnetic-field strength, none have yet confirmed X-ray detections, making them compelling targets for dedicated follow-up campaigns.
-As more merger remnants are being found thanks to time-domain and spectroscopic surveys, future X-ray and infrared observations will be essential for determining how common this phenomenon is, what supplies the circumstellar material, and how magnetic merger remnants evolve.
+As more merger remnants are identified through time-domain and spectroscopic surveys, future X-ray and infrared observations will be essential for determining how common this phenomenon is, what supplies the circumstellar material, and how magnetic merger remnants evolve.

 \begin{appendix}